 The Story of Snow: The Science of Winter’s Wonder by Jon Nelson and Mark Cassino

 We love this book because it ties in so nicely to our weather AND our chemistry science units.
-It talks about an shows snowflake crystals, how they form and is filled with photographs.
+It talks about and shows snowflake crystals, how they form and is filled with photographs.
 This pairs nicely with the next book in our list, for example.

 Snowflake Bentley by Jacqueline Briggs Martin

-This book about American meteorologist, Wilson Bentley, who is the first person believed to photograph snowflakes.
-If you’re doing any kind of snowflake artwork, this is a great book to look as it has many inspiring examples.
+This book is about American meteorologist, Wilson Bentley, who is the first person believed to photograph snowflakes.
+If you’re doing any kind of snowflake artwork, this is a great book to look at as it has many inspiring examples.